Azure-Samples/contoso-real-estate/community-events/content/challenge-project/README.md

 # Understanding the Contoso Real Estate project

-In this tutorial, you will learn about the `portal` project of Contoso Real Estate, which is an open source project developed by Microsoft that simulates a real estate agency.
+In this tutorial, you will learn about the `portal` project of Contoso Real Estate, which is an open source project developed by Microsoft that simulates a real estate agency website.

 ## ⭐️ Learning objectives: